robingautam/servlet-login-code/README.md

 # servlet-login-code
-this is the registration and login code in servlet
+This is the complete Login and registration code.
+In this repository you will have complete registration and login code user can register or login and view their profile and then logout.